 If you’re interested in domestic transfers, have a look at our domestic wire transfer guides.

-BACS is an abbreviation for Bankers’ Automated Clearing Services.
-The BACS payment scheme is managed and run by BACS Payment Schemes Limited, a 16-member private limited company incorporated in the UK in 2003.
+Bacs is an abbreviation for Bacs Payment Schemes Limited.
+The Bacs payment scheme is managed and run by Bacs Payment Schemes Limited, a 16-member private limited company incorporated in the UK in 2003.

-The following banks and financial institutions are participants of the Bankers’ Automated Clearing System:
+The following banks and financial institutions are participants of the Bacs Payment Schemes Limited:

 Set up fees